zhangzhengsmiling/ice/README.md

 ### ice build

 A script to build you project.
-You can write your own config files in `ice.config.js` to custimize your own process of building.
+You can write your own config files in `ice.config.js` to customize your own process of building.

 ### ice lint <directory> [options]